 High blood pressure puts people at risk for:

-One out of every three adults in America has high blood pressure, but only half of those with the diagnosis have their blood pressure under control.
+1 out of every 3 adults in America has high blood pressure, but only half of those with the diagnosis have well-managed blood pressure.
 Hypertensive cardiovascular disease is the number one cause of illness and death due to high blood pressure.

 You’re at risk for hypertensive heart disease if you:

-High blood pressure that is not controlled for years causes hypertensive heart disease.
+High blood pressure that isn’t managed for years causes hypertensive heart disease.

 Because there are no symptoms with high blood pressure, many people don’t know they have it.
 Symptoms of hypertensive cardiovascular disease often show up after your heart has already been damaged.